Plays In Progress FAQ

 Why was my submission rejected?

 In addition to the script, we ask that you include all of the requested information found in our submission guidelines.
-We expect a lot of submissions, so please read the information carefully to avoid being disqualified.
+We receive a lot of submissions, so please read the information carefully to avoid being disqualified.

 What about copyright?